xelatihy/yocto-gl/docs/yocto/yocto_color.md

 # Yocto/Color: Color operations

-Yocto/Color defines basic color manipulations, including color color conversions, byte to float color conversions, tone mapping and tonal adjustments.
+Yocto/Color provides basic color utilities for writing graphics applications.
+In particular, we support color conversion to/from linear rgb, srgb, hsv, xyz, byte to float color conversions, colormaps, and a few color manipulations like contrast and saturation.
 Yocto/Color is implemented in `yocto_color.h`.

 ## Color Representation